fsantanna/pingus/ceu/README.md

 A click in the *Pause* button at the bottom right of the screen pauses all world objects, such as the clouds and pingus, but not other elements, such as the *Armageddon* button animation (@FIG_REF[[pause-anim-opt.gif]]).
-The button indicates its state with different backgrounds and is also affected when the player presses `P` on the keyboard.
+The *Pause* button is also affected when the player presses `P` on the keyboard and indicates its state with light and dark backgrounds.

 #### C++